-Chinquapin Organic Gardens Plot Regulations: 2017
+Chinquapin Organic Gardens Plot Regulations: 2018

 of Alexandria Department of Recreation, Parks and Cultural Activities

-Community Garden Plot Policies: 2017 Gardening Season
+Community Garden Plot Policies: 2018 Gardening Season

-Updated: October 2016
+Updated: October 2017

-The City of Alexandria (“City”) provides land for Community Gardens on City property and offers individual garden plots for annual rental through the Department of Recreation, Parks and Cultural Activities.
+The City of Alexandria (“City”) provides public land for Community Gardens and offers individual garden plots for annual rental through the Department of Recreation, Parks and Cultural Activities.
 Community gardening is one way that the City is helping to increase Alexandria residents’ access to locally grown, environmentally sustainable foods as part of the Healthy Food Alexandria initiative.
 Community gardens provide a location for residents to grow an array of fruits, vegetables, and flowers for their personal enjoyment.

 1. Season.
 The official gardening season runs from March 1 through November 30.

-• November 30: Final deadline for renewal applications to be submitted.
+• Nov.
+30: Final deadline for renewal applications to be submitted.
 Applications must be complete and accurate to be considered submitted.

 • January-February: Available plots are assigned to Gardeners on the Waiting List.

 • March 1: Gardening season officially begins.
 Gardeners may access plots.